lnis-uofu/OpenFPGA/docs/source/arch_lang/interconnect.rst

     <direct name="scff_chain" from_pin="clb.sc_out" to_pin="clb.sc_in" x_offset="0" y_offset="-1" z_offset="0" interconnection_type="column" x_dir="positive" y_dir="positive"/>
   </directlist>

-:numref:`fig_p2p_expl` is the graphical representation of the above scan-chain description on a 4x4 FPGA.
+:numref:`fig_p2p_exple` is the graphical representation of the above scan-chain description on a 4x4 FPGA.

-.. _fig_p2p_expl:
+.. _fig_p2p_exple:

 .. figure:: ./figures/point2point_example.png

-   :scale: 100%
-   :alt: example of scan-chain implementation
+	An example of scan-chain implementation

 In this figure, the red arrows represent the initial direct connection.
 The green arrows represent the point to point connection to connect all the columns of CLB together.